A TIME OF CHANGE

 Mind you, there were on-going problems with the care and maintenance of early wrist watches, although I suspect the writer of a 1917 piece had his tongue at least partly in his cheek.
 He wrote that men subjected their watches to very rough treatment, ‘Golfers expect their watches to endure lusty drives and infuriated bunker smites……women tap all day on their typewriters and expect their wrist-watches to keep time.’
 He added that watches needed warmth to run smoothly; certainly they were in the open air all day, but they had the warmth of the wearer’s body.
 However, instead of tucking them under their pillows at night as they had done with their prized pocket watches, owners simply left them on the dressing table, where they contracted ‘dressing table colic’, keeping jewellers busy with repairs.

-FOOTNOTE – Inspired by the success of wrist watches, someone invented a wrist blotter, to be worn on the right arm.
-The aim was to avoid having to repeatedly lay down a pen.
+FOOTNOTE – Inspired by the success of wrist watches, some bright spark invented a wrist blotter, to be worn on the right arm.
+The aim was to avoid having to repeatedly lay down a pen in order to blot wet ink..
 Unfortunately the invention failed to ignite the passion of the public.

-Speaking of time, here is another story about WWI and ETERNITY
+Speaking of time, here is another story about WWI and Sydney’s MR ETERNITY

 FEEL FREE TO LEAVE A MESSAGE IN THE BOX BELOW.